liiizy/cse15l-lab-reports/lab-report-1-week-2.md

 1. Assuming you previously had `scp WhereAmI.java cs15lwi22asw@ieng6.ucsd.edu:~/` in your terminal, press the up arrow to use the command.
 2. Then press enter.
-3. Assuming you previously had this command in your terminal: `ssh cs15lwi22asw@ieng6.ucsd.edu; javac WhereAmI.java; java WhereAmI`, simply press the up arrow.
+3. Assuming you previously had this command in your terminal: `ssh cs15lwi22asw@ieng6.ucsd.edu; javac WhereAmI.java; java WhereAmI`, simply press the up arrow twice.
 4. Then press the enter arrow to run it on the remote server.

+In total, it took 5 keystrokes to run `WhereAmI.java` on the remote server.